Cheers in Zambia after landmark debt deal

 The restructuring deal, covering around a third of the tab, came on Thursday at a two-day summit in Paris hosted by French President Emmanuel Macron.

-The victory is a major success for President Hakainde Hichilema, who swept to power in 2021 on the back of promises to revive the economy, root out graft and woo back scared investors.

-"Unlike our colleagues that defaulted on repaying the debt we have secured a debt restructuring programme," said Garry Nkombo, an MP with Hichilema's party.

-In the city's business district, groups of people shared copies of the morning newspapers, whose front pages were dominated by the debt story.
+In Lusaka's business district, groups of people shared copies of the morning newspapers, whose front pages were dominated by the debt story.

 "It's finally done," the Zambia Daily Mail headlined, while the Times of Zambia led with "Bailout".